fergustaylor/fergustaylor.github.io/_site/content/post/post8.md

 menu = ""
 tags = []
-title = "More examples for openprescribingR"
+title = "More examples for openprescribingR" header_image = "/images/thumbs/08.jpg"
+description = "New examples of openprescribingR use."
 +++

 This package works by interacting with the openprescribing.net api.